tybottorff/bottorffdocs/notes/literature_notes.md

  - CNS (meningitis, encephalitis, demyelinating syndrome, vasculitis) and PNS (neuropathy, NMJ disorders, myopathy)
 # Contribution of the skin-gut axis to immune-related adverse events with multi-system involvement
  - skin irAEs may predict other irAEs
+# Co-occuring infections in cancer patients treated with checkpoint inhibitors significantly increase the risk of immune related adverse events
+ - **perhaps related to connection between infections and autoimmunity**
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells